actions-marketplace-validations/Supereg_action-swiftlint/README.md

 - Since 3.0.0, `GITHUB_TOKEN` is no longer needed.

 ## Example

-[Here](https://github.com/norio-nomura/test-action-swiftlint/pull/1/files) is an example that actually works.
+Below is an image how this action might look like in your PR!

 ![screenshot](screenshot.png)

 ## Author

-Norio Nomura
+Andreas Bauer

 ## License